Introduction to K-12 Blended Teaching

 In its simplest form, blended teaching is the strategic combination of in-person teaching and online teaching.

 Blended teaching is a general term that covers a wide range of different pedagogies, strategies, models, and practices.
-One teacher’s blended classroom might look mostly like a traditional classroom with minimal online discussions with students, while another classroom might be mostly online with a few strategically planned in-person activities.
+One teacher’s blended classroom might look mostly like a traditional classroom with the addition of an occasional online discussion with students, while another classroom might be mostly online with a few strategically planned in-person activities.

 Consider this simple (yet imperfect) analogy.
 Blended teaching is like baking a cake.